lauripalonen/painikepeli/README.md

 Make sure that the .env file is in your .gitignore!

 **Run the project**
 Type `npm run watch` in the backend root to start server.
 After server is running, run `npm start` in frontend root to start the web page.
+By default server will run on port 3001 and frontend in port 3000.

 ## Deploy to Heroku
 Create project build by running command `npm run build:ui` in backend root.